DivvyPayHQ/web-homework/webapp/README.md

 **Potential Issues**

 If you run into trouble, make sure you are on `node` **v14+** and `yarn` **v1.19+** with an updated **master** branch.
 Delete all node_modules in the webserver and webapp directories to reset if needed.

-If you are using a Windows operating system, please either use a [Virtual Machine](https://www.virtualbox.org/) with [Linux](https://linuxmint.com/download.php) or [install WSL](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2) for this project.
-There is a babel and webpack compatibility issue with the Windows + node combination.

 If for any reason you still have issues, please reach out to your recruiter to explain the issue.